 - OP and OQ are the rays forming the angle.
 They are the sides or arms of the angle.

 - When naming an angle, the vertex is always written as the middle letter.
 Here the angle is written as ∠POQ

 A polygon is a flat figure enclosed by three or more line segments.
 The line segments are called the sides of the polygon.
 The point where two line segments meet is called the vertex of the polygon.
 The pair of sides that meet at the same vertex are called adjacent sides.
 The endpoints of the same side are called the adjacent vertices.
 The line segment joining two non-adjacent vertices of a polygon is called a diagonal of the polygon.

 - When all the sides are equal in length, the polygon is said to be a regular polygon.
 E.g., square.
 Otherwise, it is an irregular polygon.

-- A triangle is the polygon with minimum number of sides, which is 3.
+- A triangle is a polygon with a minimum number of sides, which is 3.

 - Their nomenclature is done on the basis of the number of sides they have.
-Polygon with 3 sides is called a triangle, with 4 sides is called a quadrilateral and with 5 sides is called a pentagon, and so on.
+A polygon with 3 sides is called a triangle, with 4 sides is called a quadrilateral and with 5 sides is called a pentagon, and so on.

 In the following polygon:

 - AB, BC, CD, DE and EA are the sides.

 - A, B, C, D and E are the vertices.